-JWST (James Webb Space Telescope) is an infrared telescope with a 6.5-meter primary mirror, currently scheduled for launch in October 2021.
+JWST (James Webb Space Telescope) is an infrared telescope with a 6.5-meter primary mirror, the result of the fruitful collaboration of NASA, ESA and CSA, the space Agencies of the US, Europe and Canada.
+It has been successfully launched from French Guiana by an Ariane 5 rocket, and has reahed its final destination in the Lagrangian point L2 30 days after launch.
 With its four main science themes, 1) first light and reionization, 2) assembly of galaxies, 3) birth of stars and proto-planetary systems, 4) planets and origins of life, JWST will study every phase in the history of our Universe.
-Several innovative technologies have been developed for JWST which include a primary mirror made of 18 separate segments that unfold and adjust to shape after launch.
-The mirrors are made of ultra-lightweight beryllium.
-JWST's biggest feature is a tennis court sized five-layer sunshield that attenuates heat from the Sun more than a million times.
-It will be equipped with 4 instruments: the NIRCam (Near-InfraRed Camera), built by the Arizona University, NIRSpec (Near InfraRed Spectrograph), provided by ESA with components by NASA/ GSFC, MIRI (Mid-InfraRed Instrument), provided by a European Consortium including ESA and by NASA/JPL and FGS/NIRISS (Fine Guidance Sensor/Near InfraRed Imager and Slitless Spectrograph), provided by CSA.
-NIRCam is JWST's primary imager and it will cover the infrared wavelength renge of 0.6-5 microns.
-NIRCam will detect light from: the earliest stars and galaxies in the process of formation, the population of stars in nearby galaxies, as well as young stars in the Milky Way and Kuiper Belt objects.
-NIRCam is equipped with coronagraphs, instruments that allow astronomers to take pictures of very faint objects around a central bright object, like stellar systems.
-NIRSpec will operate over a wavelength range of 0.6-5 microns to study thousands of galaxies during its 5 year mission and it is designed to observe 100 objects simultaneously.
-The NIRSpec will be the first spectrograph in space that has this remarkable multi-object capability.
+Several innovative technologies have been developed for JWST, which include the primary mirror made of 18 separate segments, made of ultralightweight beryllium covered by a thin gold layer, successfully unfolded after launch, and the impressive tennis-courtsized five-layer sunshield that attenuates light and heat from the Sun and has also been successfully deployed a few days after launch.
+JWST is equipped with 4 instruments: NIRCam (Near-InfraRed Camera), built by the Arizona University, NIRSpec (Near InfraRed Spectrograph), provided by ESA with components by NASA/ GSFC, MIRI (Mid-InfraRed Instrument), provided by a European Consortium including ESA and by NASA/ IPL and FGS/NIRISS (Fine Guidance Sensor/Near InfraRed Imager and Slitless Spectrograph), provided by CSA.
+NIRCam is JWST's primary imager and will cover the infrared wavelength renge of 0.6-5 microns.
+NIRCam will detect light from the earliest stars and galaxies in the process of formation, the population of stars in nearby galaxies, as well as newly born stars in the Milky Way and Kuiper Belt objects.
+NIRCam is equipped with coronagraphs, instruments that allow astronomers to take pictures of very faint objects around a central bright object, like exoplanets around their star.
+NIRSpec will operate over a wavelength range of 0.6-5 microns to study thousands of galaxies during its 5 year mission and is designed to observe 100 objects simultaneously, the first spectrograph in space that has this remarkable multi-object capability.
 MIRI has both a camera and a spectrograph that sees light in the mid-infrared region of the electromagnetic spectrum, with wavelengths in the 5-28 microns range.
-Its sensitive detectors will allow it to see the redshifted light of distant galaxies, newly forming stars, and faintly visible comets as well as objects in the Kuiper Belt.
+Its sensitive detectors will allow it to see the redshifted light of distant galaxies, newly forming stars still embedded in their dusty cocoons, and faint comets and objects in the Kuiper Belt.
 FGS allows JWST to point precisely, so that it can obtain high-quality images.
-The Near Infrared Imager and Slitless Spectrograph part of the FGS/NIRISS will be used to investigate, in a wavelength range of 0.8-5.0 microns, the following science objectives: first light detection, exoplanet detection and characterization, and exoplanet transit spectroscopy.
+FGS/NIRISS will be used to investigate, in a wavelength range of 0.8-5.0 microns, the following science objectives: first light detection, exoplanet detection and characterization, and exoplanet transit spectroscopy.
 Italians are participating to the mission, either as ESA members or because of their individual role in international consortia and committees.
+The TAC (Time Allocation Committee) had several members from Italy (including the Chair) and met in early 2021 to select, on the basis of scientific excellence, the best projects that will exploit JWST during its first observing cycle.
+Oversubscription was obviously very high, with proposals arriving from 44 different countries, and Italians performed very well, either as Principal or as co-Investigators: 10% of the approved programs are led by Italian scientists (9 of whom affiliated to Italian Institutions).
+Italian astronomers are also co-Investigators of GTO (Guaranteed Time Observations allocated to the consortia that built the instruments) and ERS (Early Release Science) programs, that will be executed as soon as the telescope and its optics are well calibrated.